ThePendulum/aurora/README.md

 #### Chase

-**V**: `(index + beat) % 3 ?
-0 : 1`
+**V**: `sin(index + beat)`

-The chase effect turns adjectant LEDs on or off as to create the illusion of lights moving along the strip.
-The expression combines a ternary and modulo operator on the value channel to create logic that turns on every 3rd LED.
-By adding the `beat` variable, this pattern is shifted forward every update cycle.
+The chase effect turns adjacent LEDs on or off to create the illusion of light moving along the strip.
+A simple chase effect can be achieved by aplying the sine of the index of each LED added with the beat variable to the value channel.
+This creates a (clipping) wave pattern along the length of the strip, and moves it forward.